 - 20.1 It is essential that licensed premises comply with the terms of their licence as well as other requirements of the Licensing Act.
-Equally important is ensuring that premises not licensed to provide licensable activities are prevented from doing so. - 20.2 The licensing authority shall continue to work with the licensed trade by providing advice and information on promoting the licensing objectives and establishing best practice. - 20.3 The Council will work closely with all the responsible authorities and other relevant enforcement agencies to ensure the efficient enforcement of licensing law.
-Therefore, higher-risk and problem premises will be targeted for enforcement activity whereas a lighter touch approach will be adopted for low risk, well-run premises. - 20.4 The Council will seek to work actively with the police in enforcing licensing legislation in accordance with the Councils Strategies on Crime & Disorder Reduction; Community Safety; Drugs and Alcohol; Culture and Tourism.
-It expects the police to share information about licensees and licensed premises under s115 of the Crime and Disorder Act 1998 and its common law powers, and to consult closely with the Council when any enforcement action may be required. - 20.5 The Council will sign up to the relevant enforcement and exchange of information protocols with the Metropolitan Police and the LFEPA. - 20.6 The licensing authority is required to suspend a premises licence or club premises certificate if the annual fee has not been paid when it is due.
+Equally important is ensuring that premises not licensed to provide licensable activities are prevented from doing so.
+The Licensing Authority and all responsible authorities under the 2003 Act are signed up to a Multi-Agency Enforcement Protocol.
+This commits the authorities to a stepped approach to support safe, sensible, social and responsible licensees in Sutton.
+Potential licencees are encouraged to discuss their applications informally beforehand.
+The expectations of the authority will be clear and the way in which the licence can contribute to the licensing objectives and thus provide overall benefit to the Borough will be set out.
+Should licencees struggle to deliver to these standards the responsible authorities will offer them support and guidance initially informally but if necessary through a formal review process.
+The Authority reserves the right where circumstances merit, to go straight to review.
+The responsible authorities will share information and intelligence between themselves to ensure effective support to licencees. - 20.2 Regular meetings will be held for Responsible Authorities to discuss particular applications, enforcement and policy development. - 20.3 The licensing authority shall continue to work with the licensed trade by providing advice and information on promoting the licensing objectives and establishing best practice. - 20.4 The Council will work closely with all the responsible authorities and other relevant enforcement agencies to ensure the efficient enforcement of licensing law.
+Therefore, higher-risk and problem premises will be targeted for enforcement activity whereas a lighter touch approach will be adopted for low risk, well-run premises. - 20.5 The Council will work actively with the police to enforce licensing legislation.
+It expects the police to share information about licensees and licensed premises under S.115 of the Crime and Disorder Act 1998 and its common law powers, and to consult closely with the Council when any enforcement action may be required.
+This will be reciprocated by the Council. - 20.6 The Council will sign up to the relevant enforcement and exchange of information protocols with the Metropolitan Police, the London Fire Brigade, other responsible authorities and outside enforcement agencies (HMRC, UKBA etc.). - 20.7 The licensing authority is required to suspend a premises licence or club premises certificate if the annual fee has not been paid when it is due.
 When a premises licence or certificate has been suspended, no licensable activities can be lawfully carried out at the premises until the annual fee has been paid.
 The suspension shall be lifted immediately upon payment of the fee and licensable activities may be resumed